 Measure from the hanging rod to ½” – 1″ above the floor.
 Be sure to measure from both ends of the rod.
 If the floor is uneven, you don’t want one side buckling because it’s touching.
 In this case use the shorter measurement for both.
 As mentioned above, puddling drapes onto the floor is a trendy look.
 The longer you make the drape past the floor measurement, the bigger the puddle.

-Measure from the hanging rod to ½” above the sill.
+Measure from the hanging rod to ½” above the apron.
 You want the hem of the curtain close but not touching.
 As with the floor length, measure both sides.
 If they’re different, take the shorter length.

 Step 5: Calculate Your Fabric Measurements